EMSACare Ambulance Program for apartment, duplex & mobile home park owners

-Tenants that live in a property participating in the EMSACare ambulance program will not have to pay out-of-pocket expenses for emergency ambulance rides given by EMSA.
-The current charge for an emergency ambulance transport is at least $1,100.
+Tenants who live in a property participating in the EMSACare ambulance program will not have to pay out-of-pocket expenses for emergency ambulance rides given by EMSA, even if they don’t have medical insurance.
+The current charge for an emergency ambulance transport is at least $1,300.

 Your apartment complex will not be responsible for any expenses other than the monthly cost of the program.
 EMSA will collect payment from residents’ insurance, Medicaid or Medicare, but not bill residents for co-payments, deductibles or other out-of-pocket charges.

-I own a small apartment building, but my family and I live in our own home.
-If the apartment building participates but we opt-out at home, does my family get benefits?
+I own multifamily housing, but my family and I live in our own home.
+If my multifamily housing property participates but we don’t at home, is my family covered?